-- AmazonSmile Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases to Undercroft Montessori School whenever you shop on AmazonSmile.
-AmazonSmile is the same Amazon you know.
-Same products, same prices, same service.
-Name Undercroft Montessori School as your AmazonSmile charity today! http://smile.amazon.com/ch/73-6099978 - Bake Sales are hosted by the Community Building Committee on Folks' Day. - Book Fair in the fall is hosted by our middle school students.
-Funds raised go to support the middle school and the student managed middle school business accounts. - Earth Day Flower Sale in April affords families a great opportunity to beautify their homes and raise funds for the Playscape or classroom gardens. - Pizza Movie Nights are hosted throughout the year to raise funds for individual classes or specific school-wide projects.
+- Bake Sale is hosted by the Community Building Committee on Folks' Day. - Book Fair in the fall is hosted by our middle school students.
+Funds raised go to support the middle school and the student managed middle school business accounts. - Pizza Movie Nights are hosted throughout the year to raise funds for individual classes or specific school-wide projects.
 Students love to spend an evening in their PJs at school with classmates, guides, games, and a movie.
 Parents love a night out, knowing their children are in good hands. - Peace, Love and Honey is our middle school business program.
-Pure raw honey from Roark Acres Honey Farms is sold by our middle school students.
+Pure raw honey harvested from Tulsa's own honeybees by a local honey farmer is sold by our middle school students.
 Funds raised go to support the middle school and the student managed middle school business accounts.
 The business program raises money for middle school adventure trips as part of their curriculum.
 Honey forms are available in the office or you may order online at http://undercroft.org/honey-store. - Spirit Nights are opportunities to support Undercroft through local businesses on particular days or evenings.
 Visit the specified restaurants or businesses on the scheduled date for a portion of sales to come back to our school.